Extended Opportunity Programs & Services (EOPS)

 - Financial Aid application assistance

-- EOPS scholarship
+- EOPS Counseling appointment

 For updates on application status or eligibility, please contact an EOPS Technician: